 - Don't want sauce?
 Squeeze lemon juice over each patty before eating.

-- Need ideas to divide the salmon mixture?
-Use a 1/4 cup measuring cup, an ice cream scoop, eyeball it, or preferably use a kitchen scale.
+- Need ideas to divide the mixture?
+Use a ¼ cup measuring cup, an ice cream scoop, eyeball it or preferably use a kitchen scale.

-- Salmon mixture too dry?
-Add reserved salmon liquid, water, or mayo to the mixture.
+- Is the mixture too dry?
+Add reserved salmon liquid, water, or mayo to the croquette mixture.